greencashew/spring-reactive-github-users-data-gatherer/README.md

 GitHub user data gatherer implemented in reactive way with Spring, Reactive Redis and WebFlux.
 It is example of usage reactive programming with Spring Webflux.

-The application download data of multiple github users, calculate scoring for each of the user **(6 / followers_number * (2 + public_repos))** and return json list with user data in the scoring order.
+The application download data of multiple GitHub users, calculate scoring for each of the user **(6 / followers_number
+* (2 + public_repos))** and return json list with user data in the scoring order.
 Each login request occurrence is saved to Redis (embedded) database.
 It is possible to check number of requests for concrete logins only.

 ## Live demo

-//TODO
+SwaggerUI with available endpoints: https://reactive-github-users-gatherer.herokuapp.com/swagger-ui/

 ## API